dymmond/lilya/docs/en/docs/encoders.md

 * `DateEncoder` - Serializes date and datetime objects.
 * `StructureEncoder` - Serializes more complex data types which implement `Iterable`.

-What a brand new encoder is needed and it is not natively supported by Lilya?
+What if a brand new encoder is needed and it is not natively supported by Lilya?
 Well, [building a custom encoder](#build-a-custom-encoder) is extremly easy and possible.

-All of the default encoders are also implementing the molding protocol.
+All default encoders are also implementing the molding protocol.

 ## Build a custom encoder